boytwigg/BoyTwigg-Consulting/README.md

 ## What We Do

-BoyTwigg LLC helps organizations replace manual, disconnected processes with unified, automated systems, and equips individuals with AI-powered tools to multiply their output.
+BoyTwigg AI LLC helps organizations replace manual, disconnected processes with unified, automated systems, and equips individuals with AI-powered tools to multiply their output.
 We work across the full operations stack, from discovery and audit through implementation and delivery, and design purpose-built AI agents for venture firms, executives, and small businesses.

 We also deliver workshops and keynotes at the intersection of **entrepreneurship**, **AI productivity**, and **mental wellness**, particularly for student athletes and athletic departments.